Protection and Responsible Use of Natural Resources

 In addition, environmentally friendly activities are also constantly ongoing at the R&D Center, including the installation of a solar power generation system, energy-efficient air conditioning equipment, and LED lighting.

-In our Medium-Term Management Plan, the JCU Group has set a goal of reducing CO₂ emissions at our Niigata Plant to net zero by the FY ending March 2031, and of reducing total emissions from all domestic business locations to net zero by the FY ending March 2051 based on emissions in the FY ending March 2014.
+In its medium-term management plan, the JCU Group has set a goal of reducing CO₂ emissions at our Niigata Plant to net zero by FY2030, and of reducing total emissions from all domestic business locations to net zero by FY2050 based on emissions in FY2013.
 The JCU Group will continue to make efforts to achieve its goals and contribute to society through environmentally conscious corporate activities.

 Understanding Water Usage

-Because JCU uses large amounts of water resources for R&D and at our production sites, we make every effort to understand and reduce water consumption at all of our domestic business locations.
+Because JCU uses large amounts of water resources for research and development and at our production sites, we make every effort to understand and reduce water consumption at all of our domestic business locations.

 Water is one of the more important raw materials for manufacturing our products.
 Solving water resource issues is included as one of the Sustainable Development Goals (SDGs).
-At our Kumamoto Facility, which is scheduled for completion in December 2025, we are planning to recycle water and eliminate water discharges at its factory and research buildings.
+At our Kumamoto Facility, completed in October 2025, we plan to recycle water and eliminate waste water discharge.

 Proper Treatment of Wastewater